General Gap Year Questions

 If you don’t choose to do Vox Bivium for credit, do you still get to do the same classes?

 Classroom instruction is a vital element of our goal to help students gain clarity and understanding for who they truly are and what God has called them to do.
 Therefore, if a student elects not to accept credit for their coursework, they will still be required to participate as if they were receiving credit.
+Additionally, these students will be unable to use federal student aid to help pay their tuition.

-Can I come to Vox for a visit during my junior or senior year?
+Can I come to Vox for a visit during my Junior or Senior year?

 Tuition & Fundraising